skiphansen/panog2_opl3/README.md

 things.

 ## Status
 The project builds and the all of the test files from the orginal project play.
+This is a work in progress.
+The rev C (xc6slx100 part) is not supported currently, but support will be added shortly.

 ## HW Requirements